-'Your face is familiar,' he said politely.
-'Weren't you in the First Division during the war?'

-'Why, yes.
-I was in the Twenty-eighth Infantry.'

-'I was in the Sixteenth until June nineteen-eighteen.
-I knew I'd seen you somewhere before.'

-We talked for a moment about some wet, grey little villages in France.
-Evidently he lived in this vicinity, for he told me that he had just bought a hydroplane, $\frac{18}{}$ and was going to try it out in the morning.

-'Want to go with me, old sport?
-Just near the shore along the Sound.'
+"Your face is familiar," he said, politely.
+"Weren't you in the Third Division during the war?"
+"Why, yes.
+I was in the ninth machine-gun battalion."
+"I was in the Seventh Infantry until June nineteen-eighteen.
+I knew I'd seen you somewhere before."
+We talked for a moment about some wet, gray little villages in France.
+Evidently he lived in this vicinity, for he told me that he had just bought a hydroplane, and was going to try it out in the morning.
+"Want to go with me, old sport?
+Just near the shore along the Sound."
+"What time?"
+"Any time that suits you best."

-'What time?'

-'Any time that suits you best.'

 It was on the tip of my tongue to ask his name when Jordan looked around and smiled.

-'Having a gay time now?' she inquired.
+"Having a gay time now?" she inquired.

-'Much better.'
+"Much better."
 I turned again to my new acquaintance.
 "This is an unusual party for me.
 I haven't even seen the host.
-I live over there - 'I waved my hand at the invisible hedge in the distance, 'and this man Gatsby sent over his chauffeur with an invitation.'
+I live over there-" I waved my hand at the invisible hedge in the distance, "and this man Gatsby sent over his chauffeur with an invitation."
 For a moment he looked at me as if he failed to understand.

-'I'm Gatsby,' he said suddenly.
+"I'm Gatsby," he said suddenly.